nuxt/docs/en/api/configuration-loading-indicator.md

 ## Built-in indicators

-These indicators are imported from awesome [Spinkit](http://tobiasahlin.com/spinkit) project.
+These indicators are imported from the awesome [Spinkit](http://tobiasahlin.com/spinkit) project.
 You can use its demo page to preview spinners.

 - circle
 - cube-grid